Dynamics Beyond the Hamiltonian: Dissipation in Classical Metriplectic Systems and Quantum Non-Unitary Systems

 Dear Colleagues,

-- Relationship between MF and non-equilibrium thermodynamics;
+- The relationship between MF and non-equilibrium thermodynamics;

 - Turning known theories into metriplectic systems;

-- Relationship between MF, and open and dissipative quantum systems;
+- Open and dissipative quantum systems;

-- MF and GENERIC formalism.
+- MF and GENERIC formalism;

 Dr. Massimo Materassi